 \section{FDR Control of Model-X Split Knockoff}

-In this section, theoretical guarantees for FDR control under the proposed Model-X Split Knockoff framework are provided.
-We start from the case where the distribution of $X$ is known and establish the exact FDR control.
-Then we apply the ``leave one out'' technique introduced in \cite{barber2020robust} to establish robust FDR control when the distribution of $X$ can be estimated with a bounded deviation on KL-divergence.
+In this section, we provide the robust FDR control guarantees under the proposed Model-X Split Knockoff framework.
+To be specific, we apply the ``leave-one-out'' technique introduced in \cite{barber2020robust} to establish robust FDR control when the distribution of $X$ can be estimated with a bounded deviation on the KL-divergence.